 - the absence of any conflicts of interest that might jeopardize the ability of the firm to carry out its responsibilities.

-Governmental issuers should also have a role in negotiating with the underwriter the cost of services performed by underwriters counsel by reviewing the scope of legal services to be provided and obtaining a fixed, not-to-exceed, hourly rate, or other appropriate fee arrangement that takes into account the complexity of the transaction and the scope of counsels work.
+Governmental issuers should also have a role in negotiating with the underwriter the cost of services performed by underwriter’s counsel obtaining a fixed, not-to-exceed, hourly rate, or other appropriate fee arrangement that takes into account the complexity of the transaction and the scope of counsel’s work as well as whether fees are contingent upon the issuance of the bonds.

 The underwriter bears the ultimate responsibility for the adequacy of its own counsel.
-Any undue influence by an issuer, however, that calls into question the qualifications or independence of underwriter's counsel may create risk to the issuer and to the underwriter because of the increased potential of inadequate disclosure in the offering of the issuers bonds and a reduced ability of the issuer to claim reliance on the expertise of its financing team.
+Any undue influence by an issuer, that calls into question the qualifications or independence of underwriter's counsel, may create risk to the issuer and to the underwriter because of the increased potential of inadequate disclosure in the offering of the issuer’s bonds and a reduced ability of the issuer to claim reliance on the expertise of its financing team.

 - GFOA Best Practice, Selecting Bond Counsel, 2008.

-- GFOA Best Practice, Selecting Underwriters for Negotiated Sale, 2008.
+- GFOA Best Practice, Selecting and Managing Underwriters for Negotiated Sale, 2014.

-- GFOA Best Practice, Selecting Financial Advisors, 2009.
+- GFOA Best Practice, Selecting and managing Municipal Advisors, 2014.

 - Board approval date: Saturday, October 31, 2009